mateusz-kolodziejczyk/movie-app/README.md

 ![][DMFResetMovieList]
 > Clicking on 'Reset Movie List' will send the user back to '/search-form' and reset their movie list.

+![][fullCastLink]
+> Clickin on 'Full Cast' will display a list of all the cast members on a separate page.

 ---------------------------------